trisulnsm/docker/trisul-probe/README.md

 2. probe certificate containing the new ProbeName
 3. probe private key

-### 1. Select Unique name for the new probe
+### 1. Select a unique name for the new probe

-Assign a unique name to the new probe in the context.
-Say `probeEAST11`.To select a unique probe name, use `trisulctl_hub info context default` to see all existing probes
+Assign a unique and meaningful name to the new probe.

+To select a unique probe name, use `trisulctl_hub info context default` to see all existing probes

 ### 2. Create a probe cert + key